membraneframework/membrane_tutorials/basic_pipeline/7_Depayloader.md

 end
 ```

-Once again we are taking advantage of the `Regex.named_caputes` - we hope the regex definition is clear enough, as it is almost the same thing we did in the previous chapter.
+Once again we are taking advantage of the `Regex.named_captures`.
 Once we fetch the interesting values of the header's parameters, we can update the `:frame`.
 ```Elixir
 # FILE: lib/elements/Depayloader.ex